7'eren

 The Voice TV was the name of a Danish television station that broadcast music videos 24 hours a day.
 7'eren was launched on January 1, 2012, as a programming block on The Voice TV, and a year later, on January 1, 2013, the channel renamed The Voice TV into 7'eren, by rebranding itself as a channel for youth programming.

 The same happened to Finland's The Voice, it changed named Kutonen on 1 September 2012.
 The Voice channels are in different countries.

 Due to poor ratings, the station was closed by the end of October 2014 and replaced with a Danish version of Investigation Discovery.
+The replacement was due to the success of criminal TV series and factual content, such as the CSI franchise.